-J. Adam Rindfleisch, MPhil, MD, is Vice Dean of Education for the Alice L. Walton School of Medicine in Bentonville, Arkansas.
-Originally from the small town of Arco, Idaho, Adam graduated from College of Idaho with an Honors Degree combining Zoology, Chemistry, and Religious Studies.
-After that, as a Rhodes Scholar, he completed a Master of Philosophy in Comparative Social Research at the University of Oxford, where he explored how complementary health has been integrated into the health care systems of different countries.
+J. Adam Rindfleisch, MD, MPhil, is Vice Dean of Education for Alice L. Walton School of Medicine.
+Originally from the small town of Arco, Idaho, Rindfleisch graduated from College of Idaho with a bachelor’s degree with honors in Zoology, Chemistry, and Religious Studies.
+After that, as a Rhodes Scholar, he completed a Master of Philosophy in Comparative Social Research at University of Oxford, where he explored how complementary health has been integrated into the health care systems of different countries.

-Dr. Rindfleish graduated from medical school at Johns Hopkins University School of Medicine and completed his family medicine residency training with the University of Wisconsin (UW) Madison Department of Family Medicine and Community Health.
-In 2005, Dr. Rindfleish completed the University of Arizona Online Integrative Medicine Fellowship and a UW Academic Fellowship focused on Integrative.
+Rindfleisch went on to graduate from medical school at Johns Hopkins University School of Medicine and completed his family medicine residency training with the University of Wisconsin Department of Family Medicine and Community Health.
+In 2005, Rindfleisch completed a Fellowship in Integrative Medicine at University of Arizona and an Academic Integrative Health Fellowship at University of Wisconsin School of Medicine and Public Health.

-For 11 years, in the role of Integrative Health Fellowship Director, he developed a comprehensive curriculum for fellows, residents, and faculty colleagues.
-For four years, he was the Medical Director for Integrative Health at UW, one of the largest Integrative Health programs in the world.
-For over 20 years, he has had a primary care practice, where he can offer Integrative and Whole Health approaches for his patients, and he has also done Integrative Health consultations, where he would see people referred to him from other clinicians
+For 11 years, in the role of Integrative Health Fellowship Director, Rindfleisch developed a comprehensive curriculum for fellows, residents, and faculty colleagues at University of Wisconsin School of Medicine and Public Health.
+For four years, he was the Medical Director for Integrative Health at that school, which maintains one of the largest Integrative Health programs in the world.
+For over 20 years, he has led a primary care practice, where he offers integrative and whole health approaches for his patients.
+He has also consulted on integrative health for patients referred to him by other clinicians.